ilya-koyfman/Obsidian-Ilya/PROJECTS/MSP/MSP - Plan at the moment.md

 ### What are some of the tasks we want CISO Global?
 * Server Tasks
 	* Patch maintenance
-	* Incident Remediation/Triage
+	* Incident Remediation/Triage #MAX
 		* This can be from a service failing to restart to a physical server being down needing iDrac Access
 	* Application Updates
 		* Back-End Applications (Manage Engine Products, Okta Agents, Exchange Updates, Proofpoint)
 	* Metric monitoring
 		* Drive monitoring
+			* Clean up drive if possible
 		* Service monitoring
+			* Special Services
+				* Okta Agents
+				* Intune Agent
+				* Azure AD Connect
+				* Viewall

 * Network Tasks
-	* Incident Remediation/Triage
+	* Incident Remediation/Triage #MAX
 		* 1st line of triage for network related issues, ranging from ISP issues to CPE.
 			* ISP Issues
 			* Firewall/Switch Issues